Porsche Cayenne E-Hybrid review

 It's a shame, however, that there’s no dedicated cable storage, so if you want to take the cables with you then you’re stuck with having a chunky bag in the boot.
 Even so, the Cayenne has always been more about prestige and performance than outright practicality.

 Overall, if you’re in the market for a sports SUV then the Cayenne E-Hybrid feels like having your cake and eating it, guilt free.
 Keen drivers might be disappointed that the steering isn’t more textural and the brake feel more intuitive, but otherwise the financial and environmental benefits come at little or no compromise to the slick drive and addictive performance.
+The sightly more modern BMW X5 xDrive45e offers a more useful electric range of up to 54 miles, however.

 If the even more nimble-feeling, even quicker all-electric Jaguar I-Pace is too restrictive for you, then the Cayenne E-Hybrid is certainly the next best performance SUV with electric running.
 For more, check out the rest of our in-depth review.